-In 2017, the Fund had foreign exchange settlements for its foreign currency forward contracts that do not meet the criteria for offsetting in the Statements of Financial Position.
-The following table presents the recognized financial instruments that were not offset, as at December 31, 2017 and December 31, 2016.
+In 2018 and 2017, the Fund had foreign exchange settlements for its foreign currency forward contracts that did not meet the criteria for offsetting in the Statements of Financial Position.
+The following table presents the recognized financial instruments that were not offset, as at December 31, 2018 and December 31, 2017.
+Please note that there would be no further offsetting in the evet of bankruptcy of the counterparty.